TWCTC-R

 A quick introduction to Temporary Works: 10 questions in 10 minutes…

 Temporary works are safety and business critical, and require careful co-ordination.
-An accepted way of achieving this is through the adoption of the management process outlined in BS 5975:2019, which introduces the temporary works coordinator (TWC) as a key figure.
+An accepted way of achieving this is through the adoption of the management process outlined in BS 5975:2019, which introduces the Temporary Works Coordinator (TWC) as a key figure.
 This course explains the role and its overall management context.

-Our temporary works coordinator (TWC) course has been revised to reflect new CITB guidance, and will give the delegate a thorough knowledge of the temporary works co-ordinator (TWC) role.
+Our Temporary Works Coordinator (TWC) course has been revised to reflect new CITB guidance, and will give the delegate a thorough knowledge of the Temporary Works Coordinator (TWC) role.
 However, this does not make a delegate competent by itself.
 Competence requires other attributes, such as experience.

 Course Objectives